gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 			- prevent the user from submitting a review until the request has finished

 2. How easy is it to customize the nav bars in view 2.1.b based on the response of the /rest/v4/scrape response?
 We'd ideally like to be able to have that response:
-	- make the recommend button active or inactive
+	- make the 'suggest this' button active or inactive
 	- show a thumbnail in the bottom nav area (Product->thumbnail)
 	- show a product name (Product->productName)
 	- customize the top nav bar title area (view 2.1.b has 'm.shopbop.com' as the title, we'd like this to be the Product->brand field if possible)
 		- the title in the top nav might need to be static if this is not feasible
-		- if not feasible, use 'recommend' as the title throughout
+		- if not feasible, use 'suggest' as the title throughout

 ### Minimum requirements for iOS App
 	Supported devices/os versions should be listed here